What effect does nicotine have on your brain?

 Nicotine is the addictive chemical found in tobacco products like cigarettes and rollies, and also in vaping devices.
 Nicotine is highly addictive, which means you become dependent on it.
-Nicotine is one of the most addictive substances in the world, and can be as addictive as heroin for some people.

 While nicotine alone does not cause cancer, if you become addicted to it, you will continue to smoke.
 This puts you at risk of health problems created by the other substances in cigarettes.